How to Lay Floor Tiles on Concrete

 Other things to bear in mind when laying tiles on concrete

-While the steps we’ve outlined above are the main things you need to consider when tiling a floor on concrete, we’d also suggest considering any of the following additional options to make your tiling installation even easier.
+While the steps we’ve outlined above are the main things you need to consider when tiling a floor on concrete, we’d also suggest considering any of the following additional options to make your tiling installation even easier, particularly for anyone wanting to know how to tile over under floor heating.

 First, you might want to think about laying down either an uncoupling membrane or a cement board on top of your concrete.
 Either of these will provide an extra layer of protection for your tiles and help prevent cracking due to shrinkage.